What Is an Email Client?

 - Not cheap unless you have an educational license

-First released in 2003, Thunderbird is hands down the best free email client for Windows 10.
+First released in 2003, Thunderbird is hands down the best free email client for Windows 10 and 11.
 This free, open source, and cross-platform email client developed by the Mozilla Foundation is available in 59 languages and is built on a stable foundation provided by the Firefox web browser.

 Thunderbird supports themes and extensions, so you can make it your own, and it includes a newsgroup, news feed, and chat (XMPP, IRC, Twitter) client to help you manage all your communications needs from a single place.